morteza/bootstrap-rtl/README.md

 ## Bugs and feature requests

-To report a bug or request a new feature [please open a new issue](https://github.com/morteza/bootstrap-rtl/issues).
+If you want a bug fixed, *fork* the project, *do* whatever it takes by yourself, and finally submit a *pull* request.

 ## Author